Pension Income and the Spouse Visa Financial Requirement

 If you are taking pension income through drawdown (withdrawals from your pension pot) rather than an annuity (regular guaranteed payments), the Home Office may view this differently:

 - Annuity.
 Regular, guaranteed payments are straightforward to evidence and clearly count.
+You will also need to meet the English language requirement and pay the visa fees and Immigration Health Surcharge.

 - Drawdown.
 Less certain.
 Show a consistent pattern of regular withdrawals over 12 months.
 Large irregular lump sums may be treated more like savings than income.